the-virtual-brain/tvb-documentation/index.rst

  - JetBrains for |pycharm_ide|
  - |hudson| team for their continuous integration tool
  - Atlassian company for |jira| software
- - And to you for reading these :-)
+ - And to you for reading these :heart_eyes:

     .. image:: _static/logo_python.svg